HardenedBSD/gitlab-wiki/Home.md

 Default packet TTL values are randomly generated at boot time to prevent information disclosure and fingerprinting attacks.
 The random value will be between 33 and 255, inclusive.

+## Shared Memory (SHM) Hardening

+Shared memory (SHM) hardening places restrictions on what can be done with the shared memory subsystem (see `shm_open(2)`.)
+Use of `shm_open(2)/__sys_shm_open2` system calls is prohibited when:

+1. The `hardening.harden_shm` sysctl tunable is enabled;
+2. The process has not opted out of the feature;
+3. The process has entered into capability mode

+A post-exploitation technique becoming more commonplace is to abuse `memfd_create(2)` to create memory-backed file descriptors.
+These file descriptors can be used with `fdlopen(3)` to load and execute a shared object file using anonymous memory mappings, making forensics more difficult.

 ## Modified sysctl Nodes